 Kate purchased the brightly coloured knee-length dress from D&G’s Resort ’17 collection.

-She accessorised with her Dolce & Gabbana Sicily Bag, her Asprey Oak Leaf Hoop Earrings, her Asprey Woodland Charm necklace, her Ray-Ban Chris sunglasses and a mystery yellow cocktail ring (the Duchess has worn this since at least 2008—shown below on another occasion—it’s never been identified.)
+She accessorised with her Dolce & Gabbana Sicily Bag, her Asprey Oak Leaf Hoop Earrings, her Asprey Woodland Charm necklace, her Ray-Ban Chris sunglasses and a mystery yellow cocktail ring (she’s worn this since at least 2008).

 2019 – Susannah Flippy Wiggle Dress in White